Gifts for Teachers: What to Get and What to Avoid

 Most teachers say they don’t expect gifts.
 They are grateful for all they receive, but the things that they cherish most are the letters and “thank you” notes from students and parents.

-So, if you didn’t budget for a teacher’s gift, have your child write a simple but heartfelt “thank you” note for all that they do.
-And to make it even more special, let the child write it in her or his poor spelling and crazy handwriting.
+So, if you didn’t budget for a teacher’s gift, have your child write a simple but heartfelt “thank you” note for all that they do for them.
+And to make it even more special, let the child write it in her or his crazy handwriting and poor spelling.
 This seemingly small gesture is guaranteed to have a huge impact.

 4. Catered Food